Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 1. Interview and clinical examination of the patient.

-- assessment of complaints and anamnesis (history of the disease) suggests a diagnosis, especially if there is an indication of an organic pathology of the patient's heart.
-The frequency of interruptions in the heart, subjective sensations, and the relationship with the load are determined.
+- assessment of complaints and anamnesis (history of the disease) allows us to suggest a diagnosis, especially if there is an indication of organic heart pathology in the patient.
+The frequency of occurrence of heart failure, subjective sensations, and the relationship with workload are determined.

 Auscultation (listening) of the chest organs.
-When listening to the heart, weakened heart sounds, pathological murmurs (with heart defects, hypertrophic cardiomyopathy) can be determined.
+When listening to the heart, weakened heart sounds and pathological murmurs can be detected (with heart defects, hypertrophic cardiomyopathy).

-When probing the pulse, an irregular pulse of different amplitude is recorded - before the extrasystole, the contraction of the heart sets a small amplitude for the pulse wave, after the extrasystole - a large amplitude due to an increase in the blood filling of the ventricle during a compensatory pause.
+When palpating the pulse, an irregular pulse of different amplitudes is recorded - before the extrasystole, the contraction of the heart sets a small amplitude for the pulse wave, after the extrasystole - a large amplitude due to an increase in the blood filling of the ventricle during the compensatory pause.

-Tonometry (blood pressure measurement).
-Blood pressure can be lowered in healthy individuals with signs of vegetative-vascular dystonia, in patients with dilated cardiomyopathy, in late stages of heart failure or with aortic valve defects, and it can also be elevated or remain normal.
+Tonometry (measurement of blood pressure).
+Blood pressure may be reduced in healthy individuals with signs of vegetative-vascular dystonia, in patients with dilated cardiomyopathy, in the later stages of heart failure or with aortic valve defects, and may also be elevated or remain normal.

-2. Laboratory methods of examination.
-General blood and urine tests, biochemical blood tests, hormonal studies, immunological and rheumatological tests are prescribed, if necessary, to check the level of cholesterol in the blood, to exclude endocrine pathology, autoimmune diseases or rheumatism leading to the development of acquired heart defects.
+2. Laboratory examination methods.
+General blood and urine tests, biochemical blood tests, hormonal studies, immunological and rheumatological tests are prescribed, if necessary, to check the level of cholesterol in the blood, to exclude endocrine pathology, autoimmune diseases or rheumatism, leading to the development of acquired heart defects.

 3. Instrumental examination methods.

-- ECG does not always allow registering extrasystoles, when it comes to healthy people without organic pathology of the heart.
-Often extrasystoles are recorded by chance during a routine examination without complaints of interruptions in the heartbeat.
+- An ECG does not always allow you to register extrasystoles when we are talking about healthy people without organic heart pathology.
+Often, extrasystoles are recorded accidentally during a routine examination without complaints of heartbeat interruptions.

-ECG - signs of extrasystoles: an expanded, deformed ventricular QRS complex, appearing prematurely; there is no P wave in front of it, reflecting the contraction of the atria; the complex is longer than 0.12 s, after which there is a complete compensatory pause due to electrical non-excitability of the ventricles after extrasystole.
+ECG – signs of extrasystoles: dilated, deformed ventricular QRS complex, appearing prematurely; there is no P wave in front of it, reflecting atrial contraction; the complex lasts longer than 0.12 s, after which a complete compensatory pause is observed, due to the electrical non-excitability of the ventricles after the extrasystole.

-Extrasystoles on the ECG by the type of trigemenia.
+Extrasystoles on the ECG according to the type of trigemeny.

-In cases of the presence of an underlying disease, the ECG reveals signs of myocardial ischemia, aneurysm of the left ventricle, hypertrophy of the left ventricle or other chambers of the heart, and other disorders.
+In cases of the presence of an underlying disease, the ECG reveals signs of myocardial ischemia, left ventricular aneurysm, hypertrophy of the left ventricle or other chambers of the heart, and other disorders.

-- echocardiography (ultrasound of the heart) reveals the underlying pathology, if any - heart defects, cardiomyopathy, myocardial hypertrophy, zones of reduced or absent contraction in myocardial ischemia, ventricular aneurysm, etc. chambers of the heart) and the size of the atria and ventricles.
+- echocardiography (ultrasound of the heart) reveals the main pathology, if any - heart defects, cardiomyopathies, myocardial hypertrophy, zones of reduced or absent contraction during myocardial ischemia, ventricular aneurysm, etc. The study evaluates cardiac performance indicators (ejection fraction, pressure in chambers of the heart) and the size of the atria and ventricles.

-- Holter ECG monitoring should be carried out for all persons with cardiac pathology, especially for patients who have had myocardial infarction to register extrasystole, not subjectively felt, palpitations and heart failure, not confirmed by a single cardiogram, as well as to detect other rhythm and conduction disturbances.
-It is an important research in the therapeutic and prognostic terms for patients with frequent ventricular extrasystole, since the treatment and prognosis depend on the class of extrasystole.
-Allows you to assess the nature of extrasystole before starting treatment and monitor the effectiveness of therapy in the future.
+- Holter ECG monitoring should be carried out for all persons with cardiac pathology, especially patients who have suffered a myocardial infarction to register extrasystole that is not subjectively felt, palpitations and heart failures that are not confirmed by a single cardiogram, as well as to identify other rhythm and conduction disturbances.
+It is an important study in therapeutic and prognostic terms for patients with frequent ventricular extrasystole, since treatment and prognosis depend on the class of extrasystole.
+Allows you to evaluate the nature of extrasystole before treatment and monitor the effectiveness of therapy in the future.

-Exercise tests (treadmill test) should be carried out very carefully and only in cases where the appearance of heartbeat attacks has a clear connection with exercise, since in most cases this connection indicates the coronary character of extrasystole (caused by impaired coronary artery patency and myocardial ischemia).
-If in the process of recording an ECG after walking on a treadmill, extrasystole with signs of myocardial ischemia is confirmed, then it is quite possible that after the treatment of ischemia has begun, the prerequisites for the occurrence of frequent extrasystoles will be eliminated.
+Tests with physical stress (treadmill test) should be carried out very carefully and only in cases where the occurrence of palpitations has a clear connection with the load, since in most cases this connection indicates the coronarogenic nature of extrasystole (caused by impaired patency of the coronary arteries and myocardial ischemia).
+If, during the recording of an ECG after walking on a treadmill, extrasystole with signs of myocardial ischemia is confirmed, then it is quite possible that after treatment of ischemia has begun, the prerequisites for the occurrence of frequent extrasystole will be eliminated.

 The study should be carried out with caution, since the load can provoke ventricular tachycardia or ventricular fibrillation.
-Therefore, the study room must have a set for cardiopulmonary resuscitation.
+Therefore, the examination room must have a cardiopulmonary resuscitation kit.

-- coronary angiography - allows you to exclude the pathology of the coronary arteries, causing myocardial ischemia and the coronary nature of ventricular premature beats.
+- coronary angiography - allows you to exclude pathology of the coronary arteries, causing myocardial ischemia and the coronary nature of ventricular extrasystole.

 Treatment for ventricular extrasystole

-Treatment of extrasystole is aimed at treating the underlying disease that is its cause and at stopping the attacks of extrasystole.
-In order to determine the need for certain drugs, a classification of extrasystole has been developed, depending on the good quality of the course.
+Treatment of extrasystole is aimed at treating the underlying disease that is its cause and at stopping attacks of extrasystole.
+In order to determine the need for certain drugs, a classification of extrasystole has been developed depending on the benign nature of the course.

-Benign ventricular premature beats, as a rule, is observed in the absence of organic damage to the heart and is characterized by the presence of rare or medium frequency of extrasystoles, asymptomatic course or mild subjective manifestations.
+Benign ventricular extrasystole, as a rule, is observed in the absence of organic damage to the heart and is characterized by the presence of rare or medium-frequency extrasystoles, an asymptomatic course or mild subjective manifestations.
 The risk of sudden cardiac death is extremely low.
 Therapy in such cases may not be prescribed.
-In case of poor tolerance of symptoms, antiarrhythmic drugs are prescribed.
+In case of poor tolerability of symptoms, antiarrhythmic drugs are prescribed.

-Potentially malignant course occurs with extrasystoles against the background of an underlying cardiac disease, characterized by frequent or medium frequency extrasystoles, absence or presence of symptoms, good or poor tolerance.
-The risk of sudden cardiac death is significant, since unstable ventricular tachycardia is recorded.
-Therapy in such cases is indicated for the purpose of relieving symptoms and reducing mortality.
+Potentially malignant course occurs during extrasystoles against the background of an underlying cardiac disease, characterized by frequent or medium-frequency extrasystoles, the absence or presence of symptoms, good or poor tolerance.
+The risk of sudden cardiac death is significant, as unsustained ventricular tachycardia is recorded.
+Therapy in such cases is indicated to relieve symptoms and reduce mortality.

-Malignant ventricular premature beats It differs from a potentially malignant one in that, in addition to the main symptoms, there are indications of syncope (fainting) and / or cardiac arrest (experienced through resuscitation) in the anamnesis.
-The risk of cardiac death is very high, and therapy is aimed at reducing the risk.
+Malignant ventricular extrasystole It differs from potentially malignant in that, in addition to the main symptoms, there is a history of syncope (fainting) and/or cardiac arrest (survived due to resuscitation).
+The risk of cardiac death is very high, therapy is aimed at reducing the risk.

-Frequent ventricular extrasystole, which appeared for the first time in life or already arising earlier, but at the moment has developed suddenly, is an indication for hospitalization in a hospital and intravenous administration of drugs.
+Frequent ventricular extrasystole, appearing for the first time in life or already occurring earlier, but now developing suddenly, is an indication for hospitalization and intravenous administration of drugs.

-The selection of drugs for treatment should be carefully carried out by the attending physician in the clinic or hospital, with the obligatory analysis of possible contraindications and the selection of an individual dose.
-The beginning of therapy should be with a gradual increase in the dose; abrupt withdrawal of drugs is unacceptable.
-The duration of therapy is set individually, in cases of a potentially malignant course, careful withdrawal of drugs should be reinforced by Holter ECG monitoring to confirm the effectiveness of therapy.
-With a malignant course, therapy lasts a long time, possibly lifelong.
+The selection of drugs for treatment should be carefully carried out by the attending physician in a clinic or hospital, with a mandatory analysis of possible contraindications and selection of an individual dose.
+The initiation of therapy should be with a gradual increase in dose; abrupt withdrawal of drugs is unacceptable.
+The duration of therapy is determined individually; in cases of a potentially malignant course, careful drug withdrawal should be supported by Holter ECG monitoring to confirm the effectiveness of therapy.
+In case of a malignant course, therapy continues for a long time, possibly for life.

-Antiarrhythmic drugs have a proarrhythmic effect as side effects, that is, they themselves are capable of causing rhythm disturbances.
-Therefore, their use in their pure form is not recommended, their joint appointment with beta-blockers is justified, which reduces the risk of sudden cardiac death.
-Of the antiarrhythmics, it is preferable to prescribe propanorm, etacizin, allapinin, amiodarone, cordarone, sotalol in combination with low doses of beta-blockers (propranolol, bisoprolol, etc.).
+Antiarrhythmic drugs have a proarrhythmic effect as side effects, that is, they themselves can cause rhythm disturbances.
+Therefore, their use in pure form is not recommended; their joint administration with beta-blockers is justified, which reduces the risk of sudden cardiac death.
+Of the antiarrhythmics, it is preferable to prescribe propanorm, etatsizin, allapinin, amiodarone, cordarone, sotalol in combination with low doses of beta blockers (propranolol, bisoprolol, etc.).

-Persons who have had an acute myocardial infarction and with myocarditis in the acute stage are shown the appointment of amiodarone or cordarone, since other antiarrhythmics in acute pathology of the heart muscle can cause other rhythm disturbances.
-In addition to these drugs, for organic heart diseases, nitrates (nitroglycerin, cardiket, nitrosorbide), ACE inhibitors (enalapril, lisinopril, perindopril), calcium channel blockers (verapamil, diltiazem), antiplatelet agents (aspirin), drugs that improve the nutrition of the heart muscle (Panangin , magnerot, vitamins and antioxidants - actovegin, mexidol).
+Persons who have suffered an acute myocardial infarction and with myocarditis in the acute stage are advised to prescribe amiodarone or cordarone, since other antiarrhythmics in acute pathology of the heart muscle can cause other rhythm disturbances.
+In addition to these drugs, for organic heart diseases, nitrates (nitroglycerin, cardiket, nitrosorbide), ACE inhibitors (enalapril, lisinopril, perindopril), calcium channel blockers (verapamil, diltiazem), antiplatelet agents (aspirin), drugs that improve the nutrition of the heart muscle (panangin) are prescribed , Magnerot, vitamins and antioxidants – Actovegin, Mexidol).

-The therapy is carried out under the control of an ECG every two to three days during a hospital stay and every 4 to 6 weeks in a polyclinic thereafter.
+Therapy is carried out under ECG monitoring once every two to three days during a hospital stay and once every 4 to 6 weeks in the clinic thereafter.

-With ventricular extrasystole, especially caused by other heart diseases, you need to rest more, stay in the fresh air more often, observe a work and rest regimen, eat right, exclude the use of coffee, alcohol, reduce or eliminate tobacco smoking.
+With ventricular extrasystole, especially caused by other heart diseases, you need to rest more, spend more time in the fresh air, observe a work-rest schedule, eat right, avoid drinking coffee, alcohol, reduce or eliminate tobacco smoking.

-Patients with a benign type of ventricular premature beats do not need to restrict physical activity.
-With a malignant type, significant loads and psycho-emotional situations that can lead to the development of an attack should be limited.
+Patients with a benign type of ventricular extrasystole do not need to limit physical activity.
+With the malignant type, significant stress and psycho-emotional situations that can lead to the development of an attack should be limited.

 Complications

-Complications with a benign type of ventricular premature beats, as a rule, do not develop.
-Formidable complications in the malignant type are persistent ventricular tachycardia, which can turn into flutter or ventricular fibrillation, and then lead to asystole, that is, to cardiac arrest and sudden cardiac death.
+Complications with a benign type of ventricular extrasystole, as a rule, do not develop.
+Formidable complications in the malignant type are sustained ventricular tachycardia, which can develop into flutter or ventricular fibrillation, and then lead to asystole, that is, cardiac arrest and sudden cardiac death.

 Forecast

 With a benign course and the absence of an underlying cardiac disease, the prognosis is favorable.
-With a potentially malignant type and in the presence of organic heart damage, the prognosis is relatively unfavorable and is determined not only by the characteristics of ventricular extrasystoles by ECG monitoring (frequent, medium, paired, group), but also by the nature of the underlying disease and the stage of heart failure, in the later stages of which the prognosis is not favorable ...
-In a malignant course, the prognosis is poor due to the very high risk of sudden cardiac death.
+With a potentially malignant type and in the presence of organic damage to the heart, the prognosis is relatively unfavorable and is determined not only by the characteristics of ventricular extrasystoles according to ECG monitoring (frequent, average, paired, group), but also by the nature of the underlying disease and the stage of heart failure, in the later stages of which the prognosis is not favorable .
+With a malignant course, the prognosis is unfavorable due to the very high risk of sudden cardiac death.

-The prognosis can be improved by taking antiarrhythmic drugs in combination with beta-blockers, since the combination of these drugs not only improves the quality of life, but also significantly reduces the risk of complications and death.
+Taking antiarrhythmic drugs in combination with beta blockers can improve the prognosis, since the combination of these drugs not only improves the quality of life, but also significantly reduces the risk of complications and death.